skavan/rz_server/server/docs/issues-schema-decisions.md

 - Tags integrate with the existing tag registry; we intentionally store raw `integer` IDs so server routes can coerce string/number input and reuse shared validation helpers.
 - Event broadcasting relies on these columns to determine channel scope (customer/home) and payload shape, so schema changes should be coordinated with the SSE layer.
 - Future migrations (e.g., adding GIN indexes to `tags`) can reuse patterns from products/locations to maintain query performance as issue volume grows.
+- The soft-delete columns ship with `idx_issues_deleted_at` so we can exclude removed rows quickly without full scans.